WISDEM/WEIS/docs/weis_models.rst

 The pitch control gains are automatically determined using the cc-blade-generated, Cp surfaces, and the natural frequency (``omega_pc``) and damping ratio (``zeta_pc``) of the desired closed-loop generator speed response.

 ROSCO implements peak shaving using a look-up table from the wind speed estimate to the minimum pitch limit, which is determined using the Ct coefficients (generated in WISDEM's cc-blade).
-ROSCO can also apply floating feedback control, where a nacelle acelleration signal is used to generate a pitch offset for damping platform motion.
+ROSCO can also apply floating feedback control, where a nacelle acceleration signal is used to generate a pitch offset for damping platform motion.

 Yaw control, control of structural elements (like TMDs or external forces), and mooring cable control are available in ROSCO and OpenFAST, but are not yet supported in WEIS.
-Soon, start-up and shutdown control will be availalble in both ROSCO and WEIS; they will be enabled by the DLC driver.
+Soon, start-up and shutdown control will be available in both ROSCO and WEIS; they will be enabled by the DLC driver.
 Shutdown control will include safety checks for high wind speed, generator overspeed, and large yaw misalignments.